zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 The first reason is that we have priorities for Weird, specifically being local-first and supporting seamless data migration, that are different than most other protocols.
-Our goal **above all else** is to make an excellent **product**, not an excellent protocol.
+Our goal **above all else** is to make an excellent **product**, not a protocol.
 The Leaf Protocol will grow fundamentally out of what Weird needs, not the other way around.

 We expose the Leaf Protocol so that multiple Weird instances will be able to federate with